-We measure output by real GNP (or GDP starting in 1992), and inflation by the GNP deflator.
+We measure output by real GNP (or GDP starting in 1992), and inflation by the GNP (GDP) deflator.
 For both variables, expectations are given by the mean forecast from the Survey of Professional Forecasters (SPF).
 In an earlier version of this paper (Ball and Croushore, 1995), we also examine expectations from the Livingston survey of business economists and the Michigan survey of consumers.
 One might expect the behavior of expectations to vary across the surveys, because of the different levels of sophistication of forecasters, general economists, and consumers.
 It turns out, however, that our results are similar for all three surveys.

 In studying both actual and expected variables, we examine deviations from the forecasts of univariate statistical models.
 That is, we ask whether policy causes inflation and output to deviate from the paths that one would forecast based on their usual dynamics, and whether survey respondents expect these deviations.
 Our univariate model for quarterly output growth is an AR(1) process with a mean that shifts in 1973:2.
 Our model for inflation is an IMA(1,1) process.
-Given these models, we compute statistical forecasts using rolling regressions.1
+Given these models, we compute statistical forecasts using rolling regressions.

-1Our choices of statistical models are based on previous work and our own diagnostic tests.
+&lt;sup>1Our choices of statistical models are based on previous work and our own diagnostic tests.
 Our choice of an inflation process is based on Barsky (1987) and Ball and Cecchetti (1990).
 Our choice of an AR(1) process for output growth is based on Beveridge and Nelson (1981) and Campbell and Mankiw (1987); Perron (1989) proposes a shift in the mean in 1973:2.
 For both

-Letting y denote output, y^e denote survey expectations of output, and y^f denote statistical forecasts, we ask whether policy shifts predict $y - y^f$ and whether they predict $y^e - y^f$.
+Letting y denote output, $y^e$ denote survey expectations of output, and $y^f$ denote statistical forecasts, we ask whether policy shifts predict $y - y^f$ and whether they predict $y^e - y^f$ .
 We also examine the difference between these two variables to see whether policy shifts lead systematically to expectational errors.
-Note that this difference is simply $y - y^e$, and thus is not affected by our choice of statistical models.
-For inflation, we define π , π^e , and π^f similarly and examine the analogous combinations of variables.2
+Note that this difference is simply $y - y^e$ , and thus is not affected by our choice of statistical models.
+For inflation, we define $\pi$ , $\pi^e$ , and $\pi^f$ similarly and examine the analogous combinations of variables.

 We measure policy shifts with changes in the real federal funds rate.
-This choice reflects the growing consensus among researchers that the real funds rate captures the stance of policy (e.g., Taylor, 1994).
-For the results we report, the real funds rate is the nominal rate minus the mean of expected inflation from the SPF.
-We obtain similar results when we compute the real rate using other measures of expected inflation, such as lags of actual inflation.
+This choice reflects the growing consensus among researchers that the real funds rate captures the stance of policy (e.g., Taylor, 1993).
+We define the real funds rate as the nominal rate minus the mean of expected inflation from the SPF.